Alerts - Administrator Guide - Cortex XDR - Cortex - Security Operations

 RESOLUTION STATUS

-The status that was assigned to this alert when it was triggered (or modified): New, Under Investigation, Resolved.
-Right-click an alert to Change Status.
+Status that was assigned to this alert when it was triggered (or modified).
+Right-click an alert to change the status.
 If you set the status to Resolved, select a resolution reason, for more information see Resolution Reasons for Incidents and Alerts.

 Any update made to an alert impacts the associated incident.
 An incident with all its associated alerts marked as resolved is automatically set to Auto-Resolved.
-Cortex XDR continues to group Alerts to an Auto-Resolved Incident for up to 6 hours.
-In the case where an alert is triggered during this duration, Cortex XDR re-opens the Incident.
+Cortex XDR continues to group alerts to an Auto-Resolved Incident for up to six hours.
+In the case where an alert is triggered during this duration, Cortex XDR re-opens the incident.

 RULE ID